 Located: San Francisco, California

-I asked, Brad Peters, CEO of Birst a few questions about his business and his view of the SaaS market in 2010.
+I asked, Brightidea’s Vincent Carbone, the company’s co-founder and COO a few questions about his business and his view of the SaaS market during 2010.

 Did you start out as a Software-as-a-Service company?